 The gun practices are short range battle practice, which requires no description, and long range battle practice.
 Short range director practice has been held since the installation of destroyer directors, until the present year.
 It is a valuable practice, and should be continued, but the time allotted to gunnery, with the resulting crowding of gunnery schedules, made the reduction in the number of destroyer exercises advisable if not necessary.
-A gun practice. rather than a torpedo practice was eliminated, since the torpedo is the primary weapon, and each form of torpedo practice had a distinct purpose.
-The ammunition saved was utilized to give longer strings on Long Range Battle Practice.
+A gun practice, rather than a torpedo practice was eliminated, since the torpedo is the primary weapon, and each form of torpedo practice had a distinct purpose.
+The ammunition saved was utilized to give longer strings on Long Range Battle Fractice.

 In the long range battle practice, the towed target represents an opposing destroyer or light cruiser.
-It is followed at 9000 yards by two vessels outlining a battleship division, thus forming a 1700 yard torpedo target for torpedo The destroyer stands in to the attack at 27 practice "B". knots and commences firing with the gum target about 400 on bow at a range of about 5000 yards.
+It is followed at 9000 yards by two vessels outlining a battleship division, thus forming a 1700 yard torpedo target for torpedo practice "B".
+The destroyer stands in to the attack at 27 knots and commences firing with the gun target about 40° on bow at a range of about 5000 yards.
 During this gunfire, one torpedo is fired at the torpedo target.
-One minute and twenty
+One minute and twenty seconds after "Commence Firing", the destroyer turns away 180°, opens fire with the opposite battery, and fires another torpedo at the torpedo target.
+The course and speed of the targets, within certain limits, are unknown to the firing vessel.

 Ten rounds per gun are allowed for each battery, with a time allowance on each of 1 minute and 20 seconds.
 To fire the entire allowance requires a high rate of fire.
 Destroyer fire has been too deliberate, and the orders were drawn up with the purpose of stimulating a greater volume of fire.